GridTools/concepts/GridTools-Glossary.md

 ### Cartesian Grid

-A grid where neighbor [grid points](#grid-point) can be addressed by offsets in 2 or 3 Cartesian dimensions.
+A grid where neighbor [grid points](#grid-point) can be addressed by offsets (in 2 or 3 Cartesian dimensions).
 Typical examples are the lat-lon grid of COSMO or the cubed-sphere of FV3.

 ### Compute Domain

 Describes a set of [grid points](#grid-point) on which the computation is applied.
 It doesn't contain grid points in the [halo](#halo) of a computation.

+### Connectivity

 ### Extended Compute Domain